Ådal

 Ådal is a valley in the municipality of Ringerike and was a former municipality in Buskerud County, Norway.

-The municipality was created in 1857 by a split from Norderhov.
+The municipality was created in 1857 by a split from Norderhov Municipality.
 At that time Ådal had a population of 2,382.
-On 1 January 1964 Ådal was merged with Hønefoss, Tyristrand, Hole and Norderhov to form the new municipality Ringerike.
+On 1 January 1964 Ådal was merged with Hønefoss, Tyristrand, Hole, and Norderhov to form the new Ringerike Municipality.
 Prior to the merger Ådal had a population of 3,442.